 Ceramic coating is the best and, at the same time, the most durable paint protection, excluding paint protection films.
 In today's era of soft water-based clear coats, free of toxic compounds such as lead or toluene, responsible for the hardness and durability of the varnish, which have been excluded from the automotive clear coat composition due to the new environmental regulations.
 Therefore, lacquers have become more susceptible to all kinds of mechanical damage or damage caused by weather conditions, so it is good to apply ceramic coating protection.

-Car Waxing & Polishing - what's the difference ?
+Car waxing & machine polishing - what's the difference?

 Car polish and wax are among many products used to protect your vehicle and keep it looking its best.
-Unfortunately, there is a common misconception among car owners about these products and what they are used for.
-So what is the difference between a wax and a polish?
+Unfortunately, there is a common misunderstanding among car owners about these products and what they are used for.
+So, what is the difference between a wax and a polish?
 And what's right for your car?

 A polish is used to give your vehicle a smooth, shiny surface.
 The primary purpose of polish is to remove imperfections from your vehicle's paint or clear coat.
-Polish can clean off contaminants such as grease, dirt, and rust that normal washing cannot remove.
-It is also used to fix small scratches, scrapes, or swirls from the finish.
+Polish can clean off contaminants such as grease, dirt, and rust that a normal car wash cannot remove.
+It is also used to fix small scratches, scrapes, or swirl marks from the finish.

 There are two primary types of car polish: chemical polishes and abrasive polishes.
 Chemical polishes are used to clean the exterior, removing rust, grease, and stains that normal washing cannot remove.
 Abrasive polishes are used to fix imperfections in your car's paint job or clear coat and smooth out small scratches or scrapes.
 These polishes range from coarse to fine, with finer polishes ideal for detail work.